 The following practicum settings are ineligible:

-You must contact the university’s Graduate Studies Office (in French only), which is responsible for submitting applications.
+You must contact the university’s Graduate Studies Office, which is responsible for submitting applications.
 The Graduate Studies Office coordinates all IIS Program scholarship applications and forwards all documents to the FRQNT.

 A complete application includes the following documents:

 Student applications for the NSERC-FRQNT Industrial Innovation Scholarships Program may be submitted at any time; however, the university can assign internal deadlines.
-For more information about university deadlines, contact the Graduate Studies Office (in French only) of the university in question.
+For more information about university deadlines, contact the Graduate Studies Office of the university in question.

 The university will evaluate the application by providing a score and a comment for each of the four criteria listed below and making an overall recommendation.